Sex doll mistaken for human remains in Pennsylvania - NewsBreak

-OVERFIELD TOWNSHIP, Pa. ( WBRE/WYOU ) — A father and child in Pennsylvania found what they thought to be human remains in a local creek — but police later determined they had merely discovered a discarded sex doll.
+OVERFIELD, P.A.
+(WBRE/WYOU) — A father and child in Wyoming County, Pennsylvania, found what they thought to be human remains in a local creek — but police later determined they had merely discovered a discarded sex doll.

 On Sunday, authorities were dispatched to the creek in Overfield Township following reports that two people found possible human remains in a bag while walking down to retrieve a ball from the water, according to Tunkhannock Township Police.